Amity Gallery Down to Earth

 Warwick NY & Vernon NJ

 Warwick NY (pop.
-32,027 Township of Warwick, according to the 2020 US Census) is the second largest township in New York State and has a total area of 104.9 square miles, of which, 101.7 square miles is land and 3.2 square miles (3.04%) is water.
+32,027 Township of Warwick, according to the 2020 US Census) has a total area of 104.9 square miles, of which, 101.7 square miles is land and 3.2 square miles (3.04%) is water.
 It includes three unique villages (Florida, Greenwood Lake, and Warwick) and eight hamlets (including Amity, Bellvale, Edenville, Greenwood Forest Farms, Little York, New Milford, Pine Island, and Sterling Forest).
 Greenwood Lake nine miles long and the largest lake in Orange County, NY, straddles the New York/New Jersey border.
 Glenmere Lake, an extremely critical habitat for endangered species forms the border between the Town of Chester and Village of Florida.

 The Appalachian Trail runs from Springer Mountain in Georgia to Mount Katahdin in Maine, a distance of about 2,160 miles.
 In the New York-New Jersey region, however, it courses through Vernon and Warwick NY where it includes some of the most famous sections, like the “Stairway to Heaven,” the “Boardwalk,” and the magnificent view of the valley from Bellvale Creamery, atop Mt.
 Peter.
 Both Warwick and Vernon have been recognized as official Appalachian Trail Communities, which recognizes communities that promote and protect the Appalachian Trail (A.T.), and those along the A.T.’s corridor are considered assets by all that use the A.T. and many of these towns act as good friends and neighbors to the Trail.